 Food and drink can be found at the Cross Keys Pub.

-In normal times teas are served at the Village Hall on Sundays from 11am to 4pm.
-Unfortunately they are suspended at the moment because of the Coronavirus issues.
+Teas are served at the Village Hall on Sundays from 11am to 4pm.